fubark/cosmic/graphics/README.md

 ```
 Then fire up your browser to see the demo.

-### Build lyon bindings
-The library currently uses lyon to triangulate complex polygons and paths.
+## Using as a Zig library.
+* To use this library in your own projects, use this repo as a template including build.zig and build your main just like demo.zig.
+* TODO: Improve this step, after lyon dep is dropped.

+## Using as a C Library.
+* TODO: Provide c headers.

+## Lyon bindings
+There is an optional integration with lyon (a Rust path tessellation lib) to provide a good comparison with Cosmic for development.
 Pulling the dependencies (zig build get-deps) will get prebuilt lyon bindings.
 If that doesn't work you'll need rust and cargo to do:
 ```sh
 zig build lyon
 ```

-### Usage
-* To use this library in your own projects, use this repo as a template including build.zig and build your main just like demo.zig.
-* This might be simpler once we have an official package manager for zig or when we have c bindings.
-There might also be a way to reuse lib project's build.zig.

 ## License
 Cosmic Graphics is free and open source under the MIT License.